ibm-cloud-docs/BlockStorage/managing-block-storage.md

 {: support}
 {: ui}

-1. Click **Storage** > **{{site.data.keyword.blockstorageshort}}**, and select the LUN from which you want to revoke access.
+1. Click **Storage** > **{{site.data.keyword.blockstorageshort}}**, and select the volume from which you want to revoke access.
 2. Click **Authorized Hosts**.
 3. Click **Actions** ![Actions icon](../icons/action-menu-icon.svg "Actions") next to the host whose access is to be revoked, and select **Revoke Access**.
-4. Confirm that you want to revoke the access for a LUN because the action can't be undone.
-Click **Yes** to revoke LUN access or **No** to cancel the action.
+4. Confirm that you want to revoke the access for a volume because the action can't be undone.
+Click **Yes** to revoke volume access or **No** to cancel the action.

-If you want to disconnect multiple hosts from a specific LUN, you need to repeat the Revoke Access action for each host.
+If you want to disconnect multiple hosts from a specific volume, you need to repeat the Revoke Access action for each host.
 {: tip}

 ## Revoking access from the CLI.